 - Gently press down in the centre of the pie plate to make a cavity.
 Using kitchen scissors, trim the excess phyllo to within 1 inch of the edge of the pie plate.
 Reserve scraps.
 Add your cooled or refrigerated apple filling to the pie plate.
 Fold the edges of the phyllo in towards the filling to make a neat edge.
 Brush with melted butter.
 Take the reserved phyllo scraps and one piece at a time, scrunch them up and place on top of the filling until the top is covered (you may need to use an additional sheet of buttered phyllo to cover it all).
 Dap lightly over the scrunched up phyllo with butter.
 Place pie plate on to a baking sheet and bake in the pre-heated oven for about 30 minutes.
 Be sure to watch closely near the end to ensure the phyllo doesn't burn.
 It should be a lovely over-all golden colour.
 As the filling is already cooked, you don't need to worry about the apples being cooked.
 Just be sure the phyllo is cooked and golden.

 - Transfer pie plate to a cooling rack and allow to cool for 10-15 minutes before eating.
+The tart can be sliced once it has a bit of time to cool a bit and set, or can be spooned out into a bowl.
 Lovely served with vanilla ice cream.

 More Apple Recipes to Love!

 Hi!
 I’m Jennifer, a home cook schooled by trial and error and almost 40 years of getting dinner on the table!
 I love to share my favourite recipes, both old and new, together with lots of tips and tricks to hopefully help make your home cooking enjoyable, stress free, rewarding and of course, delicious!